flovan/headstart/README.md

 + Run `gulp` to initiate the development stage
 + Run `gulp --production` to generate your production ready files
++ Open your browser at `http://localhost:9000/myfile.html` and start coding!

 ## Structure

 ### HTML

-Headstart provides you with a solid HTML foundation, based on the [HTML5 Boilerplate](http://html5boilerplate.com), but extended with *those things you always end up needing*.
+Headstart provides you with a solid HTML foundation, based on the [HTML5 Boilerplate](http://html5boilerplate.com), but extended with *those things you always end up needing*:

-It also includes bits and pieces of Gwen Vanhee's [Boilerplate](https://github.com/gwenvanhee/Boilerplate-0.2)

  + `<meta>` tags for everything!
  + A lot of handy `<link>`s, some commented out, but all ready to use

 ###CSS

-Headstart's CSS is compiled with Compass and SCSS, and utilizes a custom grid system based on on [Suzy](http://susy.oddbird.net).
-Included are some other handy mixins, and a few modules.
+Headstart's CSS is powered by SASS (SCSS), and utilizes a custom grid system based on [Suzy](http://susy.oddbird.net).

 The setup works with a common.css file, which contains the site-wide (and repetitive) styles, accompanied by a page-specific css file (see the `page-template.scss` file) <del>which should be inserted through the back-end</del> **I am working on doing this automatically**.